 Attachment bonds are based on repaired moments, flexibility and unconditional love.
 Repaired moments are what we call times when we revisit and explain to a child that we did not act or react in an ideal way in a tough moment.
 It creates an opportunity for the adult to teach the child that people make mistakes and it’s not their fault for the adult’s reaction.
 By going back and acknowledging our own fault as parents or the adult, we are able to turn our mistakes into teachable moments.
 These moments shape the secure attachments that help children develop the ability to handle conflict and regulate their emotions.
 Children find security in their attachment relationships.
 These key relationships provide safety and structure when they venture out into the world.

 We designed Slumberkins to physically represent a secure attachment that is built between parents and children.
 Sleepytime Rhymes provide a structured way to help our children “download” positive skills through the interactive bedtime routines.
-The skills of relaxation, mindfulness, positive affirmations, and the ability to handle change and transition are skills that we see our own children and students struggling with in our professional careers as educators.
+The skills of relaxation, mindful moments, positive affirmations, and the ability to handle change and transition are skills that we see our own children and students struggling with in our professional careers as educators.
 We have so many more Slumberkins in the works behind the scenes and can’t wait to share them with all of you!